-If any of the following conditions occur, the supplemental front air bag, supplemental side air bag, curtain air bag and pre-tensioner seat belt systems need servicing:
+If any of the following conditions occur, the supplemental front air bag, supplemental side air bag and curtain side-impact air bag (if so equipped) and pre-tensioner seat belt systems need servicina:

 - The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag warning light flashes intermittently. - The supplemental air bag warning light does not come on at all.